beachparty/beachparty.github.io/about.md

 As leader of a political party in the UK called #TheBeachParty, Drew P is an environmental activist making ephemeral works of art with a clear underlying message, he hopes to make the world a better place.
 Art activism, both directly within movements and in the surrounding culture, has been a key element of social protest as he enthusiastically builds upon grass root movements in the heart of London.

-### Contact us if you like use one of his articles in your print or online publication
+### Contact us if you like print one of his articles in your publications

 [info@beachparty.press](mailto:info@beachparty.press)